What you need to know about tree ferns for a cool climate

 Stephen says that you plant a tree fern just as you would any other plant.
 Give the soil a good mulch, dig a hole and put the tree fern in.
 Backfill with soil and compost and water well.

 ‘But if you have just bought a trunk,’ he says, ‘you’ll need to plant it deeply enough into the ground so that it won’t topple over.
 This means losing about 12″ of height.
-So remember that when you are ordering your tree fern.
+So remember that when you are ordering.
 If it comes with a rootball base, that’s less important.

 You also need to support it until it establishes.
 Unusually, however, you can place rocks or stones in the planting holes to help hold it up.
 Because the whole trunk is a root system you won’t cause problems with the roots the way you would if you did this with an ordinary tree.